tinosteinort/beanrepository/README.md

     }
 ```

-Setup of the BeanRepository to get full initialized Beans with the `BeanAccessor`
+Setup of the BeanRepository to get full initialized Beans with the `BeanAccessor`:
 ```java
     public static void main(String[] args) {